druce/druce.github.io/_posts/2022-04-16-distributed-arch.md

 Eventually you have to trust somebody in the real world, and you should localize a minimum of trust in structures with appropriate governance and checks and balance.

-Cypto has been driven at least partly by bubble dynamics and weird pro-disruption, anti-establishment ideologies.
+Crypto has been driven at least partly by bubble dynamics and weird pro-disruption, anti-establishment ideologies, without actually disrupting any extractive business models.

 You can't eliminate politics with math.
-But you can improve it.
+But you can improve stuff.
+Maybe do that in a practical way, and actually disrupt something, instead of blowing bubbles.